 Many of the artifacts recovered from the ruins at Delphi are in very good condition, some are located on site, many are located in the museum in modern Delphi.

 The early stories of this woman speaking in frantic nonsense atop Mount Parnassus were told in the oral tradition.
 Much of the truth of the spiritual practices in Delphi is now lost.
 Conjecture and fables make up the rest.

 The oracle was a woman chosen from Delphi known as the Pythia.
-The woman sat above a crevice in the mountain-side from which vapours wafted, causing her to rant and rave.
+The woman sat above a crevice in the mountainside from which vapours wafted, causing her to rant and rave.
 Her words were then translated by the priest of the temple of Apollo for the benefit of the seeker.

-Writers of Greece history who tell the stories about the Pythia include Aeschylus, Herodotus, Thucyclides, Euripides, Sophocles, Plato and Aristotle.
+Writers of Greek history who tell the stories about the Pythia include Aeschylus, Herodotus, Thucyclides, Euripides, Sophocles, Plato and Aristotle.
 From these stories we know that many important historic figures from 700 BC to the 3rd Century AD consulted the oracle.

 Modern scientists have discovered evidence of hallucinogenic gases rising from a nearby spring and preserved within the temple rock.

 Tours - there are several day tours to choose from, departing from Athens daily for Delphi Greece.
 If you are short on time or on your way to Crete, we suggest this no-fuss option.

 Driving yourself - (see route map above) is well worth the trip, as the mountain